Kirosoft/celestial_engine/pbis/PBI-30-chat-llm-demo.md

 ## Execution Flow
 1. User enters a message in ChatNode and clicks `Send` (schema action `send`).
 2. ChatNode appends message to `history` and emits payload on port `message`.
-3. LLM node receives payload (as latest input) and on manual or auto run executes with prompt referencing `latest.message`.
+3. LLM node auto-runs immediately on new input executing a prompt referencing `latest.message`.
 4. LLM emits response on port `output`.
-5. ChatNode receives response; interceptor (future) or normal handling appends it as `assistant` entry in `history`.
+5. ChatNode receives response and automatically appends an `assistant` entry in `history`.

 ## Assumptions
 - LLM node already supports `prompt` templating with `latest` view.